harekal7/Rails-OpenView/README.md

 OpenView
 ========

+Open Associated View for methods in a controller in Rails.

 ### Installation for Sublime Text
 #### Package Control (highly recommended)
 Open command palette and type `Install Package` then type `OpenView` and hit `Enter` or `Return`.
 Package Control will automatically download, install and update for you.